threatwinds/api-docs/auth/flow.md

 1. **For Web Applications**:
    - Use bearer token authentication
-   - Store the token securely (e.g., in an HTTP-only cookie)
+   - Store the token securely (for example, in an HTTP-only cookie)
    - Implement token refresh logic

 2. **For Server-to-Server Communication**: